sueyic/GettingAndCleaningDataCourseProject/README.md

 GettingAndCleaningDataCourseProject
 ===================================

-# This project is a submission for the Course Project of
-# Getting and Cleaning Data http://class.coursera.org/getdata-016
+This project is a submission for the Course Project of Getting and Cleaning Data: http://class.coursera.org/getdata-016

 Files available in this package: